fern4lvarez/gs3pload/README.md

 ]
 ~~~

 ### Amazon S3 Environments

 For each environment based on S3 you need to create a file called `<Environment Name>.boto`
-inside the `.gs3pload` directory with this format, fulfilling the required credentials:
+inside the `.gs3pload` directory with this format, fulfilling the required credentials (see https://github.com/fern4lvarez/gs3pload/issues/1):

 ~~~
 [Credentials]